jeromefroe/golang_benchmarks/README.md

 Generated using go version go1.8.3 darwin/amd64

-These tests looking at three different ways to range over an array.
-The first benchmark uses just the index of into the array (`for i := range a`), the second uses both the index and the value (`for i, v := range a`), and the third uses the index and value while ranging over a pointer to an array (`for i, v := range &a`).
+These tests look at three different ways to range over an array.
+The first benchmark uses just the index into the array (`for i := range a`), the second uses both the index and the value (`for i, v := range a`), and the third uses the index and value while ranging over a pointer to an array (`for i, v := range &a`).
 What's interesting to note is that the second benchmark is noticably slower than the other two.
 This is because go